JessicaRob/site/site/docs/intro.md

 sidebar_position: 1
 ---

-# Photos
+# Recipes

-This is where photo albums will be located
+This is where Recipes will be located